-If you or your spouse have made the decision to file for divorce, you might be wondering what first steps you should take to get through this difficult process as quickly and amicably as you can.
+If you or your spouse have decided to file for divorce, you might wonder what the first steps should be to get through this complex process as quickly and amicably as possible.

-Knowing how a divorce works before it begins can make the entire divorce process more peaceful, fair, and drama-free (or as drama-free as a divorce proceeding can be).
-This article will help you understand the process and what you can expect when divorcing.
+Knowing how divorce works before it begins can make it more peaceful, fair, and drama-free (or as drama-free as a divorce proceeding can be).
+This list of New York divorce FAQs will help you understand the process and what to expect when divorcing.

 What Are the Grounds for Divorce in New York?

 In New York, there are seven grounds for divorce.
-Of the seven grounds, four of them are based on the “fault” of one of the parties.
+Of the seven grounds, four are based on the “fault” of one of the parties.
 They are:

-There are also two grounds for divorce which contemplate that the parties will live separate and apart for one year or more.
-They are commonly referred to as “conversion divorces.”
+There are also two grounds for divorce that contemplate that the parties will live separately for one year or more.
+These are commonly referred to as “conversion divorces.”

-The final, and most often used ground for divorce in New York is the irretrievable breakdown ground or “no-fault divorce.”
-To use this ground, one of the parties must state, under oath, that the marriage has irretrievably broken down for at least 6 months prior to filing for divorce.
+The final and most often used ground for divorce in New York is an irretrievable breakdown, or “no-fault divorce.”
+To use this ground, one of the parties must state, under oath, that the marriage has irretrievably broken down for at least six months prior to filing for divorce.

 Will Marital Fault Impact My Rights to A Property Settlement?

 Generally, marital fault does not impact the economic issues of the divorce.
 However, there are exceptions.
-Particularly when one spouse is found to have wasted marital assets.
-Another example may be adultery, which is not a factor regarding the division of assets but may be a factor in determining spousal support (alimony) and custody.
+Particularly when one spouse is found to have wasted matrimonial assets, another example may be adultery, which is not a factor regarding the division of assets but may be a factor in determining spousal support (alimony) and custody.
 Again, this is the exception as opposed to the rule.

 How Is Child Custody Determined?

-For most, this is the million-dollar question and can be answered in five words: “Best Interests of the Child “.
-What goes into the Court’s “best interests” analysis you ask?
-Read our blog below to find out.
-(I know, the suspense is unbearable.)
+For most, this is a million-dollar question and can be answered in five words: “Best Interests of the Child. “ What goes into the Court’s “best interests” analysis, you ask?
+Please read our blog post on determining a child’s best interest.

 How Is Child Support Calculated?

-Child Support in New York is calculated pursuant to the Child Support Standards Act (“CSSA”).
-A non-custodial parent’s basic child support obligation is calculated by multiplying the combined parental Income by the appropriate child support percentage and dividing that by the parties’ pro-rata share.
-“Income” is defined as “gross income as was or should have been reported on the most recent federal income tax return” fewer deductions for FICA Medicare and social security taxes and New York City and Yonkers income taxes.
+Child Support in New York is calculated under the Child Support Standards Act (“CSSA”).
+A non-custodial parent’s fundamental child support obligation is calculated by multiplying the combined parental Income by the appropriate child support percentage and dividing that by the parties’ pro-rata share.
+“Income” is defined as “gross income as was or should have been reported on the most recent federal income tax return,” with fewer deductions for FICA, Medicare, Social Security, and New York City and Yonkers income taxes.

-If you or your spouse owns a business, the calculations can get a little tricky.
-Often the “expenses” of the business are not normal and customary business-related expenses and can be added back into the net income of the business owner for the purposes of calculating child support.
+The calculations can get tricky if you or your spouse own a business.
+The business’s “expenses” are often not ordinary business-related expenses and can be added to the business owner’s net income to calculate child support.
 Hiring a matrimonial attorney with real-life experience handling divorces involving business interests is critical to obtaining the most favorable child support outcome.

 The child support percentages are as follows:

-In applying the child support percentage above to the combined parental income, there is currently a statutory income “cap” of $148,000.
+In applying the child support percentage above to the combined parental income, a statutory income “cap” of $148,000 exists.
 However, Courts regularly deviate above this cap in determining child support in cases where the parents earn income above $148,000.
 (Be aware that $148,000 is a number set by statute and subject to increase every other year.)

 How Long Must I Pay, or Can I Receive Child Support?

-Generally, the custodial parent is liable to provide support for his/her child or children until the age of 21, unless that child or children become emancipated before they attain the age of 21.
+Generally, the custodial parent is liable to provide support for his/her child or children until age 21 unless that child or children become emancipated before age 21.
 Examples of an emancipation event include engaging in full-time employment, marriage, and entry into military service.
-The parties can also agree to the payment of child support through the age of 22.
+The parties can also agree to pay child support by age 22.

 What Property Is Subject to Equitable Distribution?